 UMG owns a shit-ton of record labels that you may be more familiar with: Interscope (TDE, Shady Records), Capitol Music Group (Motown, G-Unit Records, Quality Control), Republic (Young Money, Cash Money, XO, Taylor Swift Productions), and so much more.

 So, using artists such as Kendrick Lamar, Drake, Taylor Swift, 50 Cent, and The Weeknd, let’s draw this out real quick:

 Your favorite artist is signed to—or owns, if they’re lucky—a label fans know and love.
 That beloved label is owned by a label that owns a bunch of other fan-fav labels.
-The label that owns all those labels is owned by a group that owns more labels than most of us have dollars in our checking accounts.
+The label that owns all those labels is owned by a group that owns more labels than some of us have dollars in our checking accounts.
 And that group is owned by a monstrosity that has two multibillion dollar companies on leashes.

 A guy (de Puyfontaine) owns a guy (Grainge) who owns many guys (e.g. Jimmy Iovine, Birdman, Steve Barnett) that have a stranglehold on your favorite artist’s content.

 The lack of transparency in who really owns our favorite records has long been a talking point of Kanye West’s.
 Surely he is not the first artist past or present to publicize this fight—Prince and Michael had plenty to say while they were with us, and forever frenemy Taylor Swift has done plenty herself—but in true Kanye fashion, there is zero filter.